BeeCR GitLab webhook

 - Header

-in webhook settings. - Query parameter
+BEECR-REPO-CONFIG-PATHin webhook settings. - Query parameter

-in webhook URL. - Property
+repo-config-pathin webhook URL. - Property

-in the root of your repository. - Via the
+repo-config-pathin the YAML configuration file.beecr.ymlin the root of your repository. - Via the

-API server's parameter (applicable only for BeeCR on-premises clients).
+REPO_CONFIG_PATHAPI server's parameter (applicable only for BeeCR on-premises clients).

 Trigger in notes